 Where Students From Around the Globe Learn, Thrive, and Achieve

 Hollins University’s beautiful residential campus is located in Roanoke, Virginia, a vibrant, medium-sized metro area with a population exceeding 250,000.
 Roanoke is the commercial and cultural hub of Southwest Virginia.
-The city offers an abundance of activities year-round, including festivals, shopping, restaurants, outdoor recreation, arts, theatre, and area attractions.
+The city offers an abundance of year-round activities, including festivals, shopping, restaurants, outdoor recreation, arts, theatre, and area attractions.
 Major US cities are an easy drive from campus, and the airport is just 10 minutes away.

-Type of School: Hollins is a fully accredited university recognized by The Princeton Review as top 20 in four categories, including Best Career Services, Most Active Student Government, Most Politically Active Students, and Best College Theatre.
+Type of SCHOOL: Hollins is a fully accredited university recognized by The Princeton Review as one of the top 20 in three categories: Most Active Student Government, Most Politically Active Students, and Best College Theatre.
 The nationally acclaimed institution provides exceptional academics, real-world experiences, and leadership programs that prepare students to be achievers in life.

 Size of Campus: The University is situated on 475 pastoral acres (192 hectares) in a suburban area within 15 minutes of downtown Roanoke, Virginia.
 Campus is a welcoming, safe environment where students are supported and challenged.

 Number of Faculty: There are 70 full-time faculty members.
-Ninety-six percent of professors have achieved the highest degree in their field.
-The student-faculty ratio is 9:1.
-Average class size is 11.
+Ninety-seven percent of professors have achieved the highest degree in their field.
+The student-faculty ratio is 10:1, and the average class size is 11.